Dargon789/telegram-metamask-react-boilerplate/README.md

-# Metamask React Starter Boilerplate
+# Telegram Metamask React Starter Boilerplate

-Starter boilerplate that uses [Metamask](https://metamask.io) with React.
+A demo that demonstrates how to build a telegram bot and webapp, which uses [Metamask](https://metamask.io) with React.

 ## Quickstart